 Continue to place your orders as you have been.
 Specified Fittings’ customers please continue to direct your questions and orders to your Specified inside sales contact.
 HARCO customers should continue to direct order status questions and place orders through HARCO Customer Service.
 Additional details will be communicated in the weeks to follow.

 HARCO is enthusiastic about joining forces with Specified as we continue to offer extraordinary customer service.
 We appreciate your patience during this transition period as we unify our two companies.
-Feel free to contact my office, Doug Foucheaux, Tom Franzen, or Kevin Hawkins if you have any questions or concerns.
+Feel free to contact my office, Doug Foucheaux or Tom Franzen if you have any questions or concerns.

 A flange is a category of gasket made to fix two sections of pipe together, or act as a removable plug at the end of a single pipe.
 All flanges are round disks with holes for bolts around the rim, but the commonalities end there.
 There is a variety of flanges to suit every purpose, from blocking high-pressure pipes to attaching two pipes of incompatible material.
 Also known as pipe flanges or flange gaskets, flanges are most often selected in place of other fittings to make cleaning and repairs more feasible.